 The combination of the cider or the new wine with the sweet, nutty fruits of the forest is a special experience.
 At the “Törggelen” - and now we get to the point - this (usually) dessert is combined with a hearty meal.
 The cosy get-together is often the result of a leisurely hike through the autumnal colourful landscape.
 Taverns and inns are the typical locations where the fitting snacks (Marende) and other delicacies such as dumplings, barley soup, sauerkraut and co. are served.
 With the matching wine and the “Keschtn” (sweet chestnuts) and “Suser” (cider) in the end, this get-together becomes a perfect pleasure!

-As one of the three main areas for the “Törggelen” in South Tyrol, the South Tyrolean Wine Route is particularly recommended.
+As one of the three main areas for the “Törggelen” in South Tyrol, the South Tyrolean Wine Road is particularly recommended.
 But there is a wide choice: Also in the Valle Isarco valley and in Merano and surroundings - also called Burgraviato - the “Törggele” tradition is an important part of autumn!